session

 |

-New session token if refresh successful |
+New session token if refresh is successful |

 Source code in plantdb/commons/auth/session.py

-session_username Link
+Link

 session_username(session_id)

-Return the username associated with a session.
+Retrieve the username associated with a given session ID.

 Source code in plantdb/commons/auth/session.py

-validate_session Link
+validate_session

 validate_session(session_id)